molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-First, we need inspect the initial state: The “Personal” plan is selected per default and `addressLine1` is optional.
+First, we need inspect the initial state: The “Personal” plan is selected and `addressLine1` is optional.

 We do so by looking at attributes of the `addressLine1` field element: The `ng-invalid` class and the `aria-required` attribute must be absent.